AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/PointZilla/Readme.md

 When `/CsvRealign=true` is set, all the imported CSV rows will be realigned to the `/StartTime` option.

 This option can be a useful technique to "stitch together" a simulated signal with special shapes at specific times.

+## Creating missing time-series or locations (Use with caution!)

+By default (the `/CreateMode=Never` option), trying to append points to a non-existent time-series will quickly return an error.

+The `/CreateMode=Basic` and `/CreateMode=Reflected` options can be used to quickly create a missing time-series if necessary.
+When time-series creation is enabled, a location will also be created if needed.

+This mode is useful for testing, but is not recommended for production systems, since the default configurations chosen by PointZilla are likely not correct.

 ## Appending grades and qualifiers